-Psychology lies at the intersection of many other disciplines including biology, medicine, linguistics, philosophy, anthropology, sociology, and artificial intelligence (Al).
-Interest in studying psychology has grown in recent years, particularly in the development of positive psychology with its focus on human potential and wellbeing.
+Psychology lies at the intersection of many other disciplines including Biology, Medicine, Linguistics, Philosophy, Anthropology, Sociology, and Artificial Intelligence (AI).
+Interest in studying Psychology has grown in recent years, particularly in the development of positive psychology with its focus on human potential and wellbeing.
 Psychology is fundamental to a range of careers, for example: clinical, counselling, educational, forensic or health psychologists.
-This also provides useful training for a wider range of career options, including market research, social work, teaching, nursing, advertising, sales, media and broadcasting, personnel management and even the police and Armed Forces.
+This also provides useful training for the Police and Armed Forces.